setupwitch/Pizza-Tower-EXtracted/README.md

   Due to Pizza Tower costing money, I have created a script which should prevent anybody from compiling and playing this build.

+  (OPTIONAL) Disable `Real-time protection` in Windows Security, since this is going to copy a large amount of files it is heavily recommended.

   1. Download the 0.8.2.0 release build for [UndertaleModTool](https://github.com/UnderminersTeam/UndertaleModTool/releases/tag/0.8.2.0).

   2. Open the data.win file for Pizza Tower.